How to display Gravity Forms entries on a page or post

 The GravityView View block inside the WordPress editor

 That’s it!
-Now you now know to display Gravity Forms submission data on a page or post using GravityView.
+Now you know how to display Gravity Forms submission data on a page or post using GravityView.

 Display your Gravity Forms entries on a page or post